p4zuu/p4zuu.github.io/_posts/2024-05-28-kernel-insn-fuzzing.md

 CPU-provided error code.

-For all these reasons, the guest kernel needs to decode the instructions pointed by RIP when the exception occurred (RIP is aslo pushed on the stack by the CPU).
+For all these reasons, the guest kernel needs to decode the instructions pointed by RIP when the exception occurred (RIP is also pushed on the stack by the CPU).
 Once the guest decoded the instruction that raised the exception (eg. a CPUID), it can properly handle the #VC with the appropriate handler (eg. by emulating the instruction, or calling the hypervisor).